 Penicillin’s success ushered in an age of life-saving antibiotics.
 For untold millions, bacterial illnesses were no longer dreaded killers.
 With that fact alone, declared the eminent British physician Lord Horder upon Alexander Fleming’s death in 1955, the discoverer of penicillin “conferred a benefit upon humanity that is quite incalculable.”

 But, as with most extraordinary advances, humankind has found a way to royally fuck it up.
-The widespread and rampant abuse and misuse of penicillin has resulted in bacteria developing resistance to penicillin and all other known antibiotics – a potentially catastrophic future problem that Alexander Fleming himself anticipated and warned against: “The greatest possibility of evil in self-medication is the use of too-small doses, so that instead of clearing up infection the microbes are educated to resist penicillin…”
+The widespread and rampant abuse and misuse of penicillin has resulted in bacteria developing resistance to all antibiotics – a potentially catastrophic future problem that Alexander Fleming himself anticipated and warned against: “The greatest possibility of evil in self-medication is the use of too-small doses, so that instead of clearing up infection the microbes are educated to resist penicillin…”

 Spurred on by a greedy multi-billion dollar pharmaceutical industry, antibiotics have been massively over-prescribed and misused – doled out routinely to children with (non-bacterial) colds “just in case” – weakening our immune systems and propagating “super bugs”.
 In 1946, 88% of Staphylococcus infections could be cured by penicillin.
 Today, it’s less than 5%.
 The obscene use of antibiotics in agricultural animals through water or food troughs to promote growth and expedite weight gain has further hastened the development of resistant bacterial infections in humans.
 (Yet another reason to NOT EAT MEAT.)
 Almost all known bacterial infections are becoming resistant to antibiotics – even tuberculosis is once again threatening to kill.